What We Support

 • Continuous allocation for projects related to climate adaptation, including:

-• Relocate or replace existing transportation and other critical infrastructure threatened by sea level rise such as Highway 37 and Highway 1
+• Relocating or replacing existing transportation and other critical infrastructure threatened by sea level rise such as Highway 37 and Highway 1.

-• Funding to protect costal airports including LAX, SFO and SAN
+• Funding to protect coastal airports including LAX, SFO and SAN.

 Clean Energy Infrastructure